albertopastormr/tfg/README.md

 $ ./up.sh
 ```

-When it is finished working or using the platform, it is necessary to remove the running containers.
-For that it is launched:
+Once you are done, it is necessary for you to remove the running containers.
+You can do this using:

 ``` bash
 $ ./down.sh